 The school bell has sounded and children are off enjoying their days, but what about those moms (or first time moms) who were confused about where to send their kids to school and what educational setting is best for them?
 Public School, Home School, Charter School, Private School…What school is best for my child?

-Let’s begin by offering you definitions of the schools listed…
+Let’s begin by offering you definitions of the types of schools listed…

 “Generally primary or secondary schools mandated for or offered to all children without charge, funded in whole or in part by taxation.
 These schools are generally inclusive (non-selective) in admitting all students within the geographical area that they serve.
 While State/Public schools are to be found in virtually every country, there are significant variations in their structure and educational programs.” ~Wikipedia

 “Non-traditional educational route where parents teach their children at home.
 Some require you to be under the umbrella of a cover school.
 Home schooling provides parents an opportunity to direct their teaching (time structure included) and the child’s learning.”

 “A publicly funded independent school established by teachers, parents or community groups under the terms of a charter with a local or national authority.
 The charter allows the school significant operational autonomy to pursue specific educational objectives.
 Charter schools have few, if any, zoning limitations.
 Nearly all charter schools are prohibited from charging tuition.” ~ www.charterschoolcenter.org

 “Also known as independent schools or non-governmental schools.
 They retain the right to select their students and are funded in part or whole by charging their students tuition.
 Private schools often are able to avoid State regulations.” ~Wikipedia